Here’s a list of your frequently asked questions about TranslatePress and their answers.

 It will NOT work to have each sub-site as a secondary language.

-Note: The license key of the premium product needs to be added in the Main site -> Settings -> TranslatePress, not in the Network Dashboard.
+Note: The license key of the premium product needs to be added in the Main Site dashboard -> Settings -> TranslatePress -> License tab, NOT in the Network Dashboard.
+In order for the license input to show up, the premium version of TranslatePress shouldn't be network activated, but instead manually activated on the main site or sub-sites.

 It will not work to have mydomain.uk, mydomain.ro, fr.mydomain.com, de.mydomain.com, etc. Those mean directly a multiple domains system and, right now, we don't have support for this.
 It is a tracked feature, but for the moment, we don't have a timeframe for it or even if will be implemented.